-The rising cost of living is affecting everyone in Preston, Leyland, Chorley and the surrounding areas and online forums are buzzing with tips on how to reduce your outgoings.
+The rising cost of living is affecting everyone in Preston and online forums are buzzing with tips on how to reduce your outgoings.
 If you need some money saving tips then look no further, we have rounded up our favourites here.

 Heat the room, not the house